 6 c. sifted flour

-You can also make larger balls and place in 9×13 pan which is what I do because I’m too lazy to roll 3x the amount of balls for clovers.
+You can also make larger balls and place them in a 9×13″ pan, instead.
+This is what I do because I’m too lazy to roll 3x the amount of balls for clovers.